-Course # Course Name Grade Recommendations Credits 302 CP Pre-Calculus 11, 12 Completion of Algebra 1, Algebra 2 A, and Geometry A with a final average of 85 or better in each course.
+Course # Course Name Grade Recommendations Credits 302 CP Pre-Calculus 11, 12 Completion of Algebra 1, Algebra 2 A, and Geometry A with a final average of 80.
 5

 This course is designed to help students acquire a solid foundation in algebra and trigonometry, preparing them for high school calculus or college courses such as business calculus, calculus, and finite mathematics.
 Pre-Calculus demonstrates to students how algebra and trigonometry can model and solve authentic real-world problems.